This book re-present the classic Popeye comic book series that debuted in 1948 by Bud Sagendorf, the long-time assistant to

 The complete Ditko Konga is a whopping 302 pages of giant purple ape comics, including eight pulse-pounding covers, all drawn during the height of Ditko's prowess concurrent with his Spider-Man and Dr. Strange creative explosions.
 Script are by fan-favorite Joe Gill.
 Includes fascinating insights into the comics and the monster

 Archie Comics' first-ever deluxe hardcover art book celebrates two of the most iconic females in comics history.
-Gorgeously designed by Archie Editor-in-Chief Victor Gorelick and the Eisner Award winner Craig Yoe, this lavishly illustrated edition follows Betty and Veronica as they evolve over the decades in
+Gorgeously designed by Archie Editor-in-Chief Victor Gorelick and the Eisner Award winner Craig Yoe, this lavishly illustrated edition follows Betty and Veronica as they evolve over the fake

 Frank Frazetta!
 He's been rightfully called "The Grand Master of Fantasy Art"!
 But it's little known that Frazetta also conquered other worlds in the Golden Age of Comics, as shown in his Donald Duck-ish funny animal and hilarious hillbilly comic book stories.
 Even those aware of this wonderful Frazetta art